Horia1408/Candy_Color_Sorter/README.md

-# Candy_Color_Sort
+# Candy_Color_Sorter
 Done

-This candy color sort robot source code is for a project from university.
+This candy color sorter robot source code is for a project from university.

 HW:
   - 1 x Arduino Uno ATmega328P